-He says: “Academics is important, but I tell her there is no point doing well if you are not confident, adaptive and able to communicate as this is what employers look out for in future.”
+He explained that his daughter has skills that he and his wife have encouraged her to invest in.
+He said: “Academics is important, but I tell her there is no point doing well if you are not confident, adaptive and able to communicate as this is what employers look out for in future.”

 Kaylene, a 12-year-old who studies in a school in Punggol, told The Pride: “My parents helped to give me some advice on which school is better for me based on my strengths and weaknesses.
 I then decided on my preferred school choice.”